oyalgin/DemoCommisionCalculate/README.md

 Install Java 8

 place Order.txt file in C:/temp
 it has to include orders records.
-Each line compromise 2 columns which are order name and price that are seperated blank or tab.
+Each line compromise 2 columns which are order name and price that are seperated by blank or tab.

 # Run the Application